 5. Look for a Pet Sitter

 Looking for a pet sitter online is very easy these days.
 Most of my friends in North America are using Rover.com to find a pet sitter / dog-walker / drop-in visits while they go for a holiday.
 I use Pawshake.com instead because of my location.
-Both sites are offering very similar services, pet owners can choose to send their dogs or cats to stay with them, find someone to come and stay in your place with your pets, or just simply ask for drop-in visits or walking services are also fine.
+Both sites are offering very similar services, pet owners can choose to send their dogs to stay with them, find someone to come and stay in your place with your pets, or just simply ask for drop-in visits or walking services are also fine.